StevenTammen/bibledocs.org/content/longer-topical-studies/ichthys-bb1-the-study-of-god-group-study/roles-of-the-trinity-in-the-plan-of-god/_index.md

 #### Note: Analogies Are Just Analogies, and Nothing More {#note-analogies-are-just-analogies-and-nothing-more}

 {{< subjects >}}
-Interpretation > Not pushing analogies too far
+<a href="/subject-index/#interpretation-not-pushing-analogies-too-far">Interpretation > Not pushing analogies too far</a>
 {{< /subjects >}}

 As should be clear from the discussion above, the names Father, Son, and Spirit are thus representative of the Trinity's individual roles in the plan of God for mankind, and have been given to help us understand the relationships and functions of the three divine personalities in that plan.